benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - So I know I just hit you with a bunch of information
-- Get these slides you can click through to all of these resources
+- Get these slides so you can click through to all of these resources
 - The first is actually a blog I wrote about this topic a few years ago now
-- The rest are guides and docs for the official Next.js site
+- The rest are guides and docs from the official Next.js site
   - "On-demand incremental static rengeration" is like ISR, but with a sort of webhook
-- You may want to check out the "client & server components" one
+- You may want to check out the "client & server components" one too
   - Next 13 opens up even more flexibility and performance in how pages are rendered

 =====